Lemelson Hall of Invention and Innovation

 - July 2015–August 2016: Inventive Minds: Everyone Is Inventive featured the stories of diverse historic and contemporary inventors.

 - September 2016–August 2017: Inventive Minds: Inventing Green featured the stories of historic and contemporary inventors whose work on socially-responsible technologies creates profound change for the common good.

 - September 2017–August 2018: Inventive Minds: Sporting Inventions featured stories of inventors who changed the way Americans play.

-- September 2018–August 2019: Inventive Minds: Women Inventors features a selection of stories illustrating the creativity of women inventors over more than a century.
+- September 2018–January 2020: Inventive Minds: Women Inventors features a selection of stories illustrating the creativity of women inventors over more than a century.

 Solar on the Line opened on 29 November 2016 on the 3rd Floor Center of the Smithsonian’s National Museum of American History.
 For centuries, inventors and entrepreneurs marveled at the idea of harnessing sunlight for the betterment of humanity.
 This exhibition introduces visitors to the history of solar energy use in the US and explores the innovation and technology behind solar power as a renewable energy resource.
 Solar on the Line is the collaborative creation of the National Museum of American History and the Lemelson Center.
 The exhibiton closed on 4 March 2018.

 Innovations in Defense: Artificial Intelligence and the Challenge of Cybersecurity